-Marshall Marcus was appointed CEO of the European Union Youth Orchestra in December 2012.
-He is now Secretary General of the EUYO and CEO of the International Youth Foundation.
-He was Founder and Chairman, and is now President, of Sistema Europe, Founder of Sistema Africa, a Director and Trustee of Sistema England, a member of Sistema Global's Advisory Board, and was for six years a member of the British Council's Arts and Creative Economy Advisory group.
-Before taking up his position with the EUYO, Marshall advised and taught at Fundación Musical Simón Bolívar in Venezuela (where he founded the Orquesta Barocca Simón Bolívar at the request of Maestro José Antonio Abreu), lead Southbank Centre’s International Sistema Research Programme in London, worked with the British Council to develop new international youth orchestra networks, and advised and tutored the Eastern Partnership ‘I, Culture’ Orchestra composed of young musicians from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Poland and the Ukraine.
-Other projects in the last half decade include creating and directing 'SERA', an online global Sistema Evaluation and Research Archive, and teaching at the Neojiba project in Bahia, Brazil.
-In the past decades he has taught and/or lectured in Abu Dhabi, Armenia, Austria, Belgium, Brazil, Chile, China, France, Germany, Greece, Hong Kong, Korea, Netherlands, Poland, Sweden, Switzerland, Turkey, Venezuela, the UK and the USA.
+2012 – 2021 Before taking up my current post with the EUYO, I advised and taught at Fundación Musical Simón Bolívar in Venezuela, lead Southbank Centre’s International Sistema Research Programme in London, worked with the British Council to develop new international youth orchestra networks, and advised and tutored the Eastern Partnership ‘I, Culture’ Orchestra composed of young musicians from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Poland and the Ukraine.
+I was a member of Sistema Global's Advisory Board, and for six years, the British Council's Arts and Creative Economy Advisory group.
+Other projects in the last decade include teaching at the Neojiba project in Bahia, Brazil, and creating and directing 'SERA', an online global Sistema Evaluation and Research Archive.
+In recent years I have taught and/or lectured in Abu Dhabi, Armenia, Austria, Belgium, Brazil, Chile, China, Dubai, France, Germany, Italy, Korea, Luxembourg, the Netherlands, Poland, Sweden, Switzerland, Turkey, Venezuela, the UK and the USA.

-Marshall also worked for many years in music education, designing projects at primary, secondary and university level, and teaching at institutions including Bristol University, The Royal Academy of Music and The Royal College of Music.
-He is a graduate of The Queen's College Oxford in Philosophy and Experimental Psychology (where he was President of the Oxford Musical Club and Union, a Hastings Scholar and a Music Exhibitioner) and Trinity College Cambridge in the teaching of English.
-He is an Associate of the Royal College of Music.
-His violin teachers included Michael Vyner, Frederick Grinke, and Eta Cohen, with the latter of whom he studied for 10 years.
+Education: I am an MA graduate of The Queen's College Oxford University in Philosophy and Experimental Psychology - where I was President of the Oxford Musical Club and Union, a Hastings Scholar and a Music Exhibitioner - and a post-graduate at Trinity College Cambridge University in the teaching of English.
+I became an Associate of the Royal College of Music in performance in 1973.
+My violin teachers, to whom I owe an immense debt, included principally Michael Vyner, Frederick Grinke, and Eta Cohen, with the latter of whom I studied for 10 years.

-Board, judging panel and advisory appointments have included The Royal Philharmonic Society, The Association of British Orchestras, The British Association of Concert Halls, Kings Place Music Foundation, Sphinx UK, BBC Musician of the Year, and The Leverhulme Trust.
-Marshall is currently Vice Patron of the Kampala Music School Appeal, an Honorary Fellow of the Worshipful Company of Musicians, an advisor for the London Music Masters Programme and Orchestra For All, and a member of the Art.Change.Europe Alliance.
-He has appeared regularly on BBC radio and TV during the last two decades, and has written for a number of publications including, principally, the UK Guardian and the website Chameleonworld.
-His blog currently focuses mainly on El Sistema comment, and has been accessed by people in over 120 countries (marshallmarcus.wordpress.com).
+Other Activities: Board, judging panel and advisory appointments have included The Royal Philharmonic Society, The Association of British Orchestras, The British Association of Concert Halls, Kings Place Music Foundation, Sphinx UK, BBC Musician of the Year, and The Leverhulme Trust.
+I was Vice Patron of the Kampala Music School Appeal, and am an Honorary Fellow of The Worshipful Company of Musician's, an advisor for the National Orchestra For All (NOFA), and was a founding member of the Art.Change.Europe Alliance.
+I appeared regularly on UK BBC radio and TV during previous decades, and have written for a number of publications including, principally, the UK Guardian and the website Chameleonworld.
+My blog has focused mainly on El Sistema and the classical music world, but also contains selected essays from Chameleonworld, and has been accessed by people in well over 120 countries.